ruralocity/mdf/README.md

-# Mastodon & Bluesky Follower Tracker
+# MDF: Track followers in Mastodon and Bsky

 A Ruby CLI tool with TUI interface to track your followers over time on both Mastodon and Bluesky.
 See who follows/unfollows you, manage non-mutual follows, and discover followback candidates.